lakeshorecryotronics/python-driver/docs/teslameter.rst

 Instrument classes
 ------------------

-This page outlines the objects and classes used to update settings, interact with registers, and input multiple parameters to a method in the Teslameter driver.
+This page outlines the objects and classes used to interact with registers in the Teslameter driver.

 .. module:: lakeshore.teslameter